edificeio/springboard/README.md

 Springboard is a boilerplate project to configure and run a education's portal based on ODE Frameworks.

 * It's extensible with your own applications and widget
-* It's customizable with ovverride of theme, template and translations and assets
+* It's customizable by ovverriding the theme, template, i18n file and others assets

 # Installation

-Clone this repository and follow that [Insallation guide](https://opendigitaleducation.gitbooks.io/reference-manual/content/first-steps/simple-install.html)
+Clone this repository and follow that [Insallation guide](https://opendigitaleducation.gitbooks.io/reference-manual/content/first-steps/)

 # Main Properties

-To deep dive in configuration capabilities you can browse the [Properties Inventory](https://opendigitaleducation.gitbooks.io/reference-manual/content/advanced-topics/properties.html)
+To deep dive in configuration capabilities you can browse the [Properties Inventory](https://opendigitaleducation.gitbooks.io/reference-manual/content/ops/advanced-topics/properties-inventory.html)

 __General__